Will-BigData/BigData/Week3/Hive/Hive_Install2Sep242024.md

 cp hive-default.xml.template hive-site.xml
 ```

-On line 460, edit the value of the property to look like this (you can use a search command in vim by typing /[string to search]):
+On approximately line 460, edit the value of the property to look like this (you can use a search command in vim by typing /[string to search]):

 ```
     <property>